 Probing the ‘Information’ Society

-In our November issue you will find a profile I prepared on Donald Hopkins, MD.
-Hopkins' work overseas eradicating the guinea worm disease takes place in impoverished areas where the technology we take for granted doesn't exist.
-The tools at his disposal are primitive ones, including screens used to filter water.
-That's one of the first steps toward eliminating the horrific disease.
+On this issue’s back page you will find a profile I prepared on Donald Hopkins, MD.
+It was a nice break to write about a topic other than technology.
+Hopkins’ work overseas eradicating the guinea worm disease takes place in impoverished areas where the technology we take for granted doesn’t exist.
+The tools at his disposal are primitive ones, including screens used to filter water—one of the first steps toward eliminating the horrific disease.

 Hopkins himself seems a bit uncomfortable in the modern age of technology.
 He has e-mail, but relies on an assistant to answer it for him.
 And he has little use for cell phones.
-Spam is part of the problem.
-Hopkins keeps a fax machine in his office and commented to me how many "junk faxes" he gets.
-It is a truism of information technology that it opens the floodgates to unwanted information.
-But there's more to it than that, he pointed out.
+Spam is part of the problem; Hopkins keeps a fax machine in his office and commented to me about how many “junk faxes” he gets.
+It is a truism of information technology that it opens the flood gates to unwanted information—but there’s more to it than that, he says.

 No wonder Hopkins looks askance at modern information technology.
-It's not the technology so much as it is the information.
-"What makes the nightly news are stories that are photogenic, rather than things that are important for people to understand," he told me.
+It’s not the technology itself so much as the information the technology conveys.
+“What makes the nightly news are stories that are photogenic, rather than things that are important for people to understand,” he says.

 That underscores the mission of magazines like HealthLeaders.
-No matter how far off my technology beat I may wander, I will never have to write about Paris Hilton.
+No matter how far off my technology beat I may wander, I will never have to write about Paris Hilton.—Gary Baldwin